Exceptions in managed threads

 Exposing Threading Problems During Development

 When threads are allowed to fail silently, without terminating the application, serious programming problems can go undetected.
-This is a particular problem for services and other applications which run for extended periods.
+This is a particular problem for services and other applications that run for extended periods.
 As threads fail, program state gradually becomes corrupted.
 Application performance may degrade, or the application might become unresponsive.

 Allowing unhandled exceptions in threads to proceed naturally, until the operating system terminates the program, exposes such problems during development and testing.
 Error reports on program terminations support debugging.

 Change from previous versions

-The most significant change pertains to managed threads.
-In the .NET Framework versions 1.0 and 1.1, the common language runtime provides a backstop for unhandled exceptions in the following situations:
+In .NET Framework versions 1.0 and 1.1, the common language runtime provides a backstop for unhandled exceptions in the following situations:

 There is no such thing as an unhandled exception on a thread pool thread.
 When a task throws an exception that it does not handle, the runtime prints the exception stack trace to the console and then returns the thread to the thread pool.